IBM Cloud Docs

 ibmcloud is sg <securitygroup_id>

-If you want to run images from a public container registry, you must attach a public gateway to the subnets you specify in the default secret.
+If you want to run images from a public container registry, you must attach a public gateway to the subnets you specify in the subnet pool.

 1. Navigate to the Subnets for VPC list in the console.

-2. Click the subnet you want to add to the secret.
+2. Click the subnet you want to use for fleet workers network placement.

 3. In the Public gateway section of the subnet details page, click the option to attach a public gateway to the subnet.

-4. Repeat this step for each subnet you want to specify in the default secret.
+4. Repeat this step for each subnet you want to use for fleet workers network placement.

-A persistent data store is required to run fleets.
+A persistent data store is required to store the state of the tasks of a fleet.
 Follow the steps in Working with persistent data stores.